 You can do a lot at Disneyland in one day.
 We have many friends and family members who only want to visit for one day.
 It's doable if you have realistic plans.
 You'll need to set priorities, arrive before park opening and hit the highlights.
 Pick about 3 or 4 must-do items in each park and use your tools to skip the lines and find the shortest waits.

-We have 1-day touring plans for each park and for park hoppers.
-We don't really recommend hopping in one day, but it can be done.
-Get Lighting Lane Multi Pass and start in Disney California Adventure, then hop to Disneyland to accomplish the most in one day.
+We have 1-day park plans for each park and for park hoppers.
+We don't really recommend hopping in one day, but it can be done if you want to hit the highlights.
+Get Lightning Lane Multi Pass and start in Disney California Adventure, then hop to Disneyland to accomplish the most in one day.
 We also sell 1-day tickets, which are a great option if you want a refundable ticket, but the multi-day tickets are typically a better value in price, depending on when you want to visit.
+But every Undercover Tourist Disneyland ticket (including 1-day tickets and promo tickets) come with $20 Dining Dollars promo codes.
+You can apply these promo codes to the purchase of discount restaurant gift cards or Disney gift cards.
+Then use them on your trip to save on dining and purchases.

 How Many Days for a Disneyland Visit? — A Seasonal Guide

 When you want to visit probably has the most impact on how much you can do in a day.
 Let’s look at a calendar year and help you plot out how many days you need to accomplish everything you set out to do, especially if this is your trip of a lifetime and you won’t be coming back soon.
-2025 to 2026 is a special time to visit with the Disneyland 70th Anniversary Celebration (May 16, 2025, through summer 2026) and a newly rethemed ride, Tiana's Bayou Adventure.
+2026 is a special time to visit with the Disneyland 70th Anniversary Celebration (through Aug.
+9, 2026) and two recently rethemed rides, Millennium Falcon: Smugglers Run (as of May 22) and Soarin' Across America (as of July 2).

 Our what's coming to Disneyland post will fill you in on all the new fun for this year and beyond.
 Our Disneyland events post goes over the big events and recurring celebrations that take place over the course of a year at Disneyland.